 The power suit.
-Can it really give a woman power?
+Can it give a woman power?
 I mean, at the end of the day, it’s just clothing.
 But in the workplace, a sharp matching suit and jacket with a pristine blouse underneath conveys an air of confidence.
 A power suit can be a suit of armor.
 But will it stay that way forever?

-The Emerald Street’s original power suit did not involve polyester and shoulder pads, but rather a knitted wool cardigan paired with a matching skirt.
+The Emerald Street’s original power suit did not involve polyester and shoulder pads.
+But rather a knitted wool cardigan paired with a matching skirt.
 This came to be known as the Chanel suit.
 The suit was usually accessorized with a long string of pearls and was called the “woman’s new uniform.”